 Day 18 South Luangwa National Park

-After breakfast, make a visit to a workshop where local craftswomen make all the jewellery by hand using natural materials from the South Luangwa valley.
-The project is set primarily to empower women and raise awareness against poaching.
-Afterwards, make your way through the heartland to South Luangwa National Park (approximately 6 hours).
+After breakfast, travel (approximately 4 hours) to a workshop in South Luangwa where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
+The women will show you around their purpose-built workshop and give you a chance to try coiling or hammering the wire yourself.
+For each sale made, a donation is given to anti snare patrols dedicated to the conservation of the region.
+Afterwards, make your way through the heartland to South Luangwa National Park (approximately 2 hours).
 The concentration of animals around the Luangwa River and its lagoons is among the highest in Africa.
 Many elephants, buffaloes, leopards, Thornicroft’s giraffes and lions are known to roam here.
 There are also some 400 species of birds inhabiting the area.
 A great way to experience South Luangwa and its beautiful scenery is to take an optional river trip – ask your group leader for more details.

 Day 19 South Luangwa National Park

 Rise early for an exhilarating morning game drive in a 4WD vehicle.
 Enjoy classic savanna scenery while keeping your eyes peeled the parks abundance of wildlife.
 There’s every chance you may spot a herd of zebra grazing on parched grass or a pride of lions passing by.
 Midday is the hottest part of the day here, so seek refuge from the sun and return to the camp for lunch.
-Afterwards, perhaps head out on a village walk for a snapshot of daily life in the local community.
-An optional game drive at night is also a good option to see wildlife when they are most active.
+Return to the park for another Game Drive late this afternoon.
+Alternatively, perhaps head out on a village walk for a snapshot of daily life in the local community.

 Day 20 Lake Malawi